shundhammer/qdirstat/scripts/pkg-tools/README.md

 `show_unpkg_files`; it's just some `egrep -v` calls.

-## The Future

-This functionality will probably make it into the QDirStat application itself for better integration.
+## GUI vs. Scripting

+This functionality is now also available with full GUI integration and also visualizing the packaged files in the tree.
+Start QDirStat and then use "File" -> "Show Unpackaged Files".

-But the scripts (albeit a bit clunky) are there, and they work quite well.
-Also, they may be useful for automated tests, e.g. in distro QA workflows.
+Still, the scripts (albeit a bit clunky) are also there, they work quite well, and they may be more suitable than the GUI version for automated tests, e.g. in QA workflows for Linux distributions.

+You can also simply comment out the final step that starts the QDirStat GUI with the resulting cache file and analyze that file with other tools.